-INTJ Jobs and Careers - 5 Tips to Find Your Fit
+INTJ Jobs and Careers: 5 Tips to Help You Find Your Fit

->

-> At a minimum, therefore, you want a job where you are regularly challenged to understand things and systems.
+At a minimum, therefore, you want a job where you are regularly challenged to understand concepts and systems.

->

-> Not only is it hard to find a job, but it can also be hard to know what job or career to look for and how to get started on your search.
+Not only is it hard to find a job, but it can also be hard to know what job or career to look for and how to get started on your search.
 Personality type provides a way to understand how to approach job hunting, even for the seemly aloof and sometimes argumentative INTJ.

 As one of the 16 Myers-Briggs personality types®, you use your favored N-T mental functions in a unique way.